 Have a Singapore Sling at Raffles Hotel

 If you know anything about cocktails, chances are you’ve heard of a Singapore Sling.
 This fruity, refreshing gin cocktail was originally concocted in Longs Bar in Singapore’s Raffles Hotel.
-Here’s how your Singapore Sling is made.
+This contraption is how your Singapore Sling is made!

 Long’s Bar is not only famous for its Singapore Sling, but also for having peanut shells covering the floor.
 Each patron is given a bowl of peanuts when they arrive and it is customary to throw your shells on the floor.
 This was a major problem for my mum, who created a neat bundle of shells at the corner of the table – which I immediately flung on the floor.
 When in Rome!

 This free nightly extravaganza of dancing fountains, lasers and visual projections takes place at the Marina Bay Sands Event Plaza.